 Cut to the chase

 - What is it?
-AMD’s next line of mainstream processors
+AMD’s 3rd generation of mainstream processors for laptops and desktops

 AMD Ryzen 3rd Generation release date